devaloop-labs/devalang/templates/welcome/README.md

 ## 🧯 Known issues

-- No support yet for Audio Engine
 - No support yet for `if`, `else`, `else if` statements
 - No support yet for `@group`, `@pattern`, `@function` statements
-- Nested loops and conditions may not be fully tested
+- No support yet for cross-platform builds (Linux, macOS)

 ## 🧪 Roadmap Highlights

 For more info, see [docs/ROADMAP.md](./docs/ROADMAP.md)

-- ⏳ Audio engine integration
 - ⏳ Other statements (e.g `if`, `@group`, ...)
 - ⏳ Cross-platform support (Linux, macOS)
 - ⏳ More built-in instruments (e.g. snare, hi-hat, etc.)